-- Do all my sentences support the topic sentence (no "carrots in my cookie jar")? - Did I narrow my topic to one incident? - Did I limit my paragraph to one or two main characters?
-How many? - Did I limit my paragraph to one setting? - Did I limit my time frame to a few hours or less? - Are my topic and choice of words pleasing to the Lord and edifying to others? - Did I communicate clearly? - Does my title capture the essence of my paragraph?

-- Does my first sentence do a good job of introducing my narrative? - Did I use no more than one "to be" word?
-(Circle to be) words in red.) - Did I avoid the use of repeated words?
-(Underline repeated words in blue.) - Did I use concrete words and avoid weak words?
-(Underline vague or weak words in green.) - Did I let the reader know exactly how I felt by using specific emotion words? - Did I describe the physical aspects of my emotions? (butterflies in stomach, etc.) - Did I vary my sentence structure by - beginning one sentence with a present participle - beginning one sentence with an "-ly" adverb? - beginning one sentence with a prepositional phrase? - beginning one sentence with paired adjectives? - beginning one sentence with a subordinate conjunction? (although, as, because, if, since, though, unless, when, where, while) - using a simile (optional)? using an appositive? - Did I write concisely, avoiding wordiness?
-(Cross out unnecessary words or phrases.) - Did I write a strong closing sentence that gives a feeling of ending?

-MECHANICS (Check your first revision against this list.)

-- Did I put my name and date in the upper right-hand corner? - □ Is my paragraph seven to ten sentences long?
-How many? - Did I indent my first sentence and leave margins around my paragraph? - Did I skip lines and use good spacing between words and sentences? - Did I double-check my spelling?
-(Circle) and look up suspected words.) - Did I double-check capitalization and punctuation?
-(Correct any errors.) - Did I use complete sentences, avoid run-on sentences, and avoid misplaced modifiers? - Did I correctly use this Checklist, including using colored pencils to underline and circle as directed? - BEFORE TURNING MY WORK IN: Did I staple my papers together in proper order?
+CC ONTENT Do all my sentences support the topic sentence (no "carrots in my cookie jar")?
+Did I narrow my topic to one incident?
+Did I limit my paragraph to one or two main characters?
+How many?
+Did I limit my paragraph to one setting?
+Did I limit my time frame to a few hours or less?
+Are my topic and choice of words pleasing to the Lord and edifying to others?
+Did I communicate clearly?
+Does my title capture the essence of my paragraph?
+C.T.
+YLE Does my first sentence do a good job of introducing my narrative?
+Did I use no more than one "to be" word?
+(Circle (to be) words in red .)
+Did I avoid the use of repeated words?
+(Underline repeated words in blue .)
+Did I use concrete words and avoid weak words?
+(Underline vague or weak words in green.)
+Did I let the reader know exactly how I felt by using specific emotion words?
+Did I vary my sentence structure by beginning one sentence with a present participle beginning one sentence with an "-ly" adverb? beginning one sentence with a prepositional phrase? beginning one sentence with paired adjectives? beginning one sentence with a subordinate conjunction? (although, as, because, if, since, though, unless, when, where, while) using a simile (optional)?using an appositive?
+Did I write concisely, avoiding wordiness?
+(Cross out unnecessary words or phrases.)
+Did I write a strong closing sentence that gives a feeling of ending?
+CHANICS (Check your first revision against this list.)
+Did I put my name and date in the upper right-hand corner?
+Is my paragraph seven to ten sentences long?
+How many? · · · · · · · · · · · · · · · · · · · Did I skip lines and use good spacing between words and sentences?
+Did I double-check my spelling?
+(Circle) and look up suspected words.)
+Did I double-check capitalization and punctuation?
+(Correct any errors.)
+Did I use complete sentences, avoid run-on sentences, and avoid misplaced modifiers?
+Did I correctly use this Checklist, including using colored pencils to underline and circle as directed? , and and an analysis and an a П REFORE TURNING MY WORK IN: Did I stable my papers together in proper order?

-Subject Narrative of Emotional Event
+Name Subject Narrative of Emotional Event